Learning to Learn with Contrastive Meta-Objective: Conclusion, Limitations and Discussion

-In this work, we propose \TheName{}, a universal, learner-agnostic contrastive meta-learning framework that emulates the alignment and discrimination capabilities integral to human fast learning, achieved through task-level contrastive learning in the model space. \TheName{} can be seamlessly integrated with conventional episodic meta-training, and we provide specific implementations across a wide range of meta-learning algorithms.
+In this work, we propose \TheName{}, a universal, learner-agnostic contrastive meta-learning framework that emulates the alignment and discrimination capabilities integral to human fast learning, achieved through task-level contrastive learning in the model space. \TheName{} can be seamlessly integrated with meta-training procedure of existing meta-learners, by modifying the conventional mini-batch episodic training, and we provide specific implementations across a wide range of meta-learning algorithms.
 Empirical results show that \TheName{} consistently and significantly enhances meta-learning performance by improving the meta-learner's fast-adaptation and task-level generalization abilities.
 Additionally, we explore in-context learning by reformulating it within the meta-learning paradigm, demonstrating how \TheName{} can be effectively integrated to boost performance.

-The primary contribution of \TheName{} is offering a learner-agnostic and efficient framework built on the most general meta-learning setting and training procedure.
-While the current implementation of \TheName{} is relatively simple, it lays a foundation for general contrastive meta-learning and offers numerous opportunities for further improvement, such as optimizing sampling strategies or refining the contrastive loss function.
+The primary contribution of \TheName{} is offering a universal framework built and on the general meta-learning setting and training procedure, to reflects the inherency of alignment and discrimination as meta-training objective and the efficacy of learning to learn with contrasting model representation.
+The cost of \TheName{} is additional training cost, as dicussed in Section~\ref{sec:k}, which is moderate but indelible under such framework.
+The current implementation of \TheName{} is relatively primitive, as discussed in Section~\ref{sec:discus-sample}, there are many directions for further improvement, such as optimizing sampling strategies, task-scheduling, refining the contrastive strategy and tailoring model representations and distance metrics.